 Lightning tends to hit tall structures or objects.
 Electricity also seeks objects with less resistance, and the moisture inside a tree makes it a good conductor.
-With this, trees are susceptible to its swift and devastating damage.
+With this, trees are susceptible to swift and devastating damage.

 Once your area has experienced storms, or if one of your trees has been struck by lightning, it’s important to tend to it as soon as possible.
 Saving or repairing a tree may depend on how fast you provide it with the care and attention it requires.